 The winner of last night’s debate varies depending on who you talk to.
 What we want to know is, who do you think won the behind-the-scenes marketing battle for conversions?
 Team Hillary or Team Trump?

-Let us know in the comments, then use Instapage to create a high-converting landing page for your own campaign.
+Use Instapage to create a high-converting post-click landing page for your own campaign, request an Instapage Enterprise demo today.